DaoCloud/DaoCloud-docs/docs/en/docs/native/commerce.md

 - [D2iQ Kubernetes Platform v2.3 release](https://docs.d2iq.com/dkp/2.3/2-3-release-notes)

-     The main new features of this version: support for Kubernetes 1.23, support for application configuration and deployment in a multi-cluster environment, support for Amazon EKS and GCP, support for multiple availability zones, support for configuring custom domain names and certificates for each cluster, and adding automaticAssisted troubleshooting capabilities.
+     The main new features of this version: support for Kubernetes 1.23, support for application configuration and deployment in a multicluster environment, support for Amazon EKS and GCP, support for multiple availability zones, support for configuring custom domain names and certificates for each cluster, and adding automaticAssisted troubleshooting capabilities.

 - [DaoCloud Enterprise 5.0 released](https://mp.weixin.qq.com/s/7UkIwCp78trO126XQxEL6A)